Our Responsible Volunteering Approach

 - Take away jobs from locals. – Our volunteers are not filling paid employment opportunities, they are working alongside local people to provide additional support; and by supporting our organisation you are also enabling us to provide paid employment for local people as part of our core team (e.g. project co-ordinators, accommodation managers etc.)

-Our community projects aim to empower local children and adults through education, food security, sports coaching and support workshops, where we apsire to make a tangible difference to the lives we touch and provide opportunities that are otherwise not available.
+Our community projects aim to empower local children and adults through education, food security, sports coaching and support workshops.
+We aspire to make a difference to the lives we touch and provide opportunities that are otherwise not available.

-With an increase in the decline of biodiversity, due to human activity and climate change, we are passionate about preserving Africa’s natural habitat.
-Our conservation projects aim to restore the biodiversity of natural ecosystems including ongoing terrestrial and marine research and monitoring, habitat regeneration and behavioral research.
+With a global decrease of biodiversity, we are passionate about preserving Africa’s natural habitat.
+Our conservation projects aim to restore the biodiversity of ecosystems and monitor terrestrial and marine habitats.

 Why Should I Volunteer?